-It is a great pleasure for me to get the opportunity to contribute in writing of this manual and present this information and guidelines of Semester Based Credit and Grading System in the form of Manual.
+It gives me great pleasure to get the opportunity to contribute in writing of this manual and present this information and guidelines of Semester Based Credit and Grading System in the form of Manual.

 The Ordinances and Regulations related to introduction of semester pattern with Credit and Grading System for UG and PG programmes of Arts, Science and Commerce faculties have been accepted by the Academic Council at its meeting held on 10th June, 2010 vide Item No. 4.86, 4.61 and 4.66 respectively and subsequently the Management Council has given the concurrence at its meeting held on 18th July, 2010 to the Credit and Grade Point System with minor changes and resolved to conduct the workshops and training programmes for the teachers and administrative staff to make them acquainted with the system of Credit and Grade Point System.
 In pursuance of the resolution of the Management Council, a series of meetings of all the Deans of faculties and Controller of Examinations were convened by the Hon'ble Vice Chancellor.
-The Deans of various faculties submitted a strategy for implementation steps of this Semester Based Credit System.
+The Deans of various faculties submitted a strategy for implementation steps of this choice based Credit System.

-This manual of information containing the guidelines of Semester Based, Credit and Grade Point System about the programmes under the faculty of Arts, Science and Commerce.
+This manual of information containing the guidelines of Credit Based, Semester and Grade Point System about the programmes under the faculty of Arts, Science and Commerce.
 This manual consists of six units with subunits.
 The first unit has explained about all the introductory information about the need of reforms in the higher education, recommendation of various committees, national regulatory bodies and the information of the reforms are taking place at the international & national level.
 It is also explain about the introduction of Choice Based Credit System and its scientific approach of the implementation.

 The second unit of this manual has explained about the basic concept of credit based systems and its terminology with credit transfer, credit shelf and so on.
 The credit transfer is one of the best practices which will help the learner to transfer from one course to another with accumulating the required credits.
 The third unit has elaborated the curriculum development policy of University of Mumbai which has explained the various levels of the programme along with its duration and the eligibility criteria.
-The fourth and fifth unit has explained about the assignments of credits to the courses, semesters & programmes and the complete grade point system & its calculations respectively.
+The fourth and fifth unit has explained about the assignments of credits to the courses, semesters & programmes and the complete grade point system respectively.

-I am very much thankful to the present & former Deans of Various Faculties, Chairpersons of various BOS and Dr. (Mrs.) Anuradha Deshmukh for contributing the scientific information about credit system in this manual.
+I am very much thankful to the present & former Deans of Various Faculties and Dr. (Mrs.) Anuradha Deshmukh for contributing the information in this manual.
 I am grateful to the Hon'ble Vice Chancellor Dr. Rajan Welukar for giving me the opportunity to publish this informative document in the form of Manual and also for his continuous support and guidance to me in compiling this valuable information and present before to you all.

-I am sure that this manual of detailed information will easy to understand the credit & grading system and definitely useful to all the stake holders and learner/s in particular.
+I am sure that this manual of detailed information will easy to understand the system and definitely useful to all the stake holders.